knuthaug/blog.knuthaugen.no/web/_posts/2025-05-23-talk-notes-web-performance-deep-dive.md

 desc: References and slides for my talk on browser performance, Offentlig fagdag 2025
 ---

-I gave a talk on web performance and web performance API on May 22th 2025 on a mini conference for developers and  platform engineers in the public sector in Norway.
+I gave a talk on web performance and web performance APIs on May 22th 2025 on a mini conference for developers and platform engineers in the public sector in Norway.
 This is just a quick post linking the talk slides, as PDF, and references and sources for the talk, for anyone interested.
 Talk and slides are in Norwegian, but all sources are in English.

 ### Talk slides